 LJHoliday LLC is a family clothing store focused on classic style apparel made from modern high performance materials.
 We are currently an LLC registered in the State of Washington.
 We operate in the Apparel Sector.

-Our flagship products are classic style silhouettes using modern manufacturing practices and materials, specifically referencing the current sportswear industry.
+Our flagship products are classic style silhouettes using modern manufacturing practices and materials, specifically referencing classic Hollywood style icons and targeting the current sportswear industry.

 We sell clothes in an online store and drop ship them to our customers from overseas.